HamStudy/hamstudy-hambook/tech2026/content/Part 2. Person/Chapter 7. General Operation/section 7-1 FM operation.md

 ---
 chapter: "7"
 section: "7.1"
-questions: [ "T4B12", "T8A12", "T2A02", "T2A11", "T7B01", "T2B05", "T2B11", "T2B10", "T2A08" ]
+questions: [ "T4B04", "T8A12", "T2A02", "T2A11", "T2B05", "T7B01", "T2B11", "T2B10", "T2A08" ]
+state: complete
 ---

 ### Section 7.1: FM Operation

 Alright, new hams, welcome to the world of FM (Frequency Modulation)—the go-to mode for many Technician class operators.
-FM offers clear, crisp, and relatively noise-free communication, which makes it ideal for everyday local contacts.
+FM is the most common voice mode for VHF/UHF communications, providing clear audio with resistance to noise, which makes it ideal for everyday local contacts.

-> **Key Information:** FM is the most common voice mode for VHF/UHF communications.
-It provides clear audio with resistance to noise, but uses more bandwidth than other modes. *When tuning an FM receiver, you must be precisely on frequency or the audio will be distorted.* {{< link id="T4B12" >}}
+> **Key Information:** *When tuning an FM receiver, you must be precisely on frequency or the audio will be distorted.* {{< link id="T4B04" >}}

 #### Why FM?